okaykoa/okaykoa.github.io/_posts/coffee/2023-09-01-cinnamon-mocha-dirty-chai-latte.md

 How much coffee?
 Caroline says:

 > Many scoops.
 Because we will not make the mistake of making weak-ass coffee again.
 But I think it was four scoops.
-Idk if I counted.
+Idk how to count...
 >
 > umm...